Calling Test

 10. Ruth — Found Her Purpose Through Loss

 Ruth was a Moabite widow.
 She had lost her husband, her security, and her future.
-By all cultural standards, her life was over.
+By every cultural standard of her day, her life was over.

 Instead, she chose to follow her mother-in-law Naomi back to Israel, gleaned in the fields as a foreigner, and eventually married Boaz.
-She became the great-grandmother of King David — and is in the lineage of Jesus Christ.
+She became the great-grandmother of King David — and is named in the lineage of Jesus Christ Himself.

-The lesson: Your greatest loss might be the doorway to your greatest purpose.
+The lesson.
+Your greatest loss may be the doorway to your greatest purpose.

-11. Joseph — 13 Years Between Promise and Fulfillment
+11. Joseph — Thirteen Years Between Promise and Fulfillment

-Joseph received his calling at 17 — a dream that his family would bow before him.
+Joseph received his calling at 17 — dreams that his family would bow before him.
 Then he spent the next 13 years as a slave and a prisoner.
-He was 30 when Pharaoh elevated him to second-in-command.
+He was 30 when Pharaoh elevated him to second-in-command of Egypt.

 Thirteen years of waiting.
 Thirteen years of what looked like the opposite of his calling.

-The lesson: The delay between the promise and the fulfillment is not a mistake.
-It is preparation.
-If you are in the middle of a long wait, read Why Does God Allow Waiting?
+The lesson.
+The delay between the promise and the fulfillment is not a mistake.
+It's preparation.
+If you're in the middle of a long wait, why does God allow waiting? was written for this.

 12. The Woman at the Well — Purpose Found in a Single Conversation